How to show design mockups

 That’s why it’s better not to guess the software, used by a client for watching a mockup, but to find a solution, which would help a client to open web design mockup on his PC at 100% scale.

-Demonstration with predictable result
+Demonstration with Predictable Result

 At that moment, there were no such tools as InVision or RedPen to demonstrate web design mockups to a client, so I decided to create my own tool.